WeirdMidas/AetherAtlas/README.md

 ## Requirements

 1. Android 8-15
-2. Rooted with the latest version of Magisk or KSU
+2. Rooted with Magisk or KSU

 ## Installation